OmodonMajiri/R-We-There-Yet-To-the-Olympics/README.md

 <img src="/Images/medal_count.png">
 <img src="/Images/medal_rings.png">
 <p>All images were downloaded from <a href="https://mediashift.org/2016/08/5-data-stories-olympic-games/">5 Data Stories You Can Tell about the Olympic Games</a></p>.

+## Transformation Process
+### Data Merging
+<p> For this table, we combined both 120 Years of Complete Olympic History and the Olympic Host Cities data into one dataset where you can find <a href="olympics_data.csv">here</a>.</p>

+<p> After merging the data, we analyzed it, and the following issues were identified:</p>